 Tennis-Laver Cup will go ahead despite French Open switch - organisers

-"My issue with RG's decision is the process in which it was done," he posted on Twitter.
-"The tour needs to work together if it is the function properly.
-Now more than ever."
-UNILATERAL CHANGES

-The United States Tennis Association (USTA) earlier released a statement which said there were no plans to alter the schedule for the Aug.
+The United States Tennis Association (USTA) earlier released a statement that said there were no plans to alter the schedule for the Aug.
 25-Sept.
-13 U.S. Open and went on to obliquely criticising unilateral changes to the Grand Slam calendar.
+13 U.S. Open and went on to obliquely criticizing unilateral changes to the Grand Slam calendar.
 "At a time when the world is coming together, we recognize that such a decision should not be made unilaterally," it read.

+The China Open in Beijing and the Toray Pan Pacific Open in Tokyo did not have any clarity on their events.
+"China Open has not received any notice of schedule adjustment from WTA and ATP, and is currently preparing for the event according to the original schedule," a tournament official said.

 The coronavirus pandemic has infected over 190,000 and killed more than 7,500 people worldwide.
-The ATP Tour have announced a six-week suspension, the WTA Tour have cancelled events until May 2, and the ITF has called off all its events including next month's new-look Fed Cup finals in Budapest
+The ATP Tour has announced a six-week suspension, the WTA Tour has canceled events until May 2, and the ITF has called off all its events including next month's new-look Fed Cup finals in Budapest

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)